-5. Abstract Interpretation with Depth-bounded Terms
+5 Abstract Interpretation with Depth-bounded Terms

-An interesting finite abstraction of an infinite set of constructor terms are sets of terms up to a particular depth k, e.g., as already used in the abstract diagnosis of functional programs (Alpuente et al. 2002) or in the abstraction of term rewriting systems (Bert and Echahed 1995; Bert et al. 1993).
+An interesting finite abstraction of an infinite set of constructor terms are sets of terms up to a particular depth k, e.g., as already used in the abstract diagnosis of functional programs [2] or in the abstraction of term rewriting systems [8, 9].
 Although this domain is useful in practice only for depth k = 1 (due to its quickly growing size for k > 1), we present the general case since we use it also with k > 1 in our initial experiments (see below).
 This domain is discussed here to provide a concrete application of our analysis framework.
 The application of our framework with other more sophisticated domains is left for future work.

-In the domain of depth-bounded terms, subterms that exceed the given depth k are replaced by the specific constant \top that represents any term, i.e., the abstract domain of depth-k terms is the set $AC = \mathcal{T}(\mathcal{C}{\perp} \cup \{\top\}, \emptyset)$ together with the concretization function
+In the domain of depth-bounded terms, subterms that exceed the given depth k are replaced by the specific constant $\top$ that represents any term, i.e., the abstract domain of depth-k terms is the set $AC = \mathcal{T}(\mathcal{C}{\perp} \cup \{\top\}, \emptyset)$ together with the concretization function